-As the world is learning, it is time to be serious about reparation for the trade in slaves.
+In Antigua the PM is complaining to Harvard about reparation, chatting to anyone who will listen about protecting the environment,while at the same time trying to give Barbuda away to his friends for money.
+As the world is learning, it’s time to be serious about reparation for the trade in slaves.
 Economist Robert Browne stated the ultimate goal of reparations should be to “restore the black community to the economic position it would have if it had not been subjected to slavery and discrimination”.
-This is the freedom communal land currently gives us on Barbuda.
-Barbudans, their tenacity and resilience for hundreds of years and their way of life should be celebrated around the world as an example of sustainable living.
-It should be a privilege to be an investor in Barbuda.
-We have been stifled for too long by Antigua.
+This is EXACTLY the economic freedom communal land currently gives us on Barbuda.
+Barbudans’ tenacity and resilience for hundreds of years and a way of life that should be celebrated around the world as an example of sustainable living – it should be an honour and a privilege to be an investor in Barbuda.